Chemical modifications of RNAs allow the dynamic adaptation of organisms to respond to developmental or environmental changes.

 Open PhD Position - Rossmanith lab • open since January 25 2021

 Walter Rossmanith, Ph.D.

 Center for Anatomy & Cell Biology

 Währinger Straße 13

-Interested applicants are invited to send an up-to-date CV, a letter of introduction with a concise description of their scientific interests and career goals, as well as of their previous research experience, and provide the contact details of two references, all preferably in a single PDF file, to Walter Rossmanith (email@example.com).
+Interested applicants are invited to send an up-to-date CV, a motivation letter, and provide the contact details of two references, all preferably in a single PDF file, to Walter Rossmanith (firstname.lastname@example.org).